Wolfville, Nova Scotia, Canada is situated in the Annapolis Valley at the doorstep of the Minas Basin in the Bay of Fundy.

 Some of the attractions, museums and cultural venues in Wolfville, Nova Scotia and the surrounding regions includes the Randall House Museum, Prescott House Museum, Acadia University Art Gallery, Herbin Cross, The Festival Theatre, The K.C.
 Irving Environmental Science Centre and Harriet Irving Botanical Gardens

-Services important in and around the community of Wolfville include accommodations (hotel, motel, inn, vacation homes, bed and breakfast), campground, pubs, gift shops, wineries and vineyards, restaurants, coffee houses, gas stations, grocery stores, liquor store, cell service, internet and transportation like taxi services.
+What type of places to stay are there available in Wolfville, NS?
+The types of places to stay include accommodations like hotels, motels, inns, vacation homes, bed and breakfasts and campground.
+Important services and amenities for travelers when exploring in and around Wolfville Canada includes guides, tours, attractions, pubs, gift shops, wineries and vineyards, restaurants, coffee houses, gas stations, grocery stores, liquor store, cell service, internet and transportation like taxi services.